-Reading Conne
+Keading Comme

 Tips for Reading Success

 Beginning Edition

-Read-aloud favorites

-■ Biblioburro: A True Story from Colombia What if the

-library came to your
+Reading Specialist

+Trenton Catholic Acad-Lower School
-neighborhood on the back of a donkey?
-This is Jeanette Winter's true story of a Colombian schoolteacher's traveling library, which brought books to children in remote villages.
-(Also available in Spanish.)

-■ Dragons Love Tacos

-When a little boy discovers that dragons like to eat tacos, he decides to host a taco party for them.
+Read-aloud favorites ■ Biblioburro: A True Story from Colombia (Jeanette Winter) to your neighborhood on the back of a donkey?
+This is the true story of a Colombian schoolteacher's traveling library, which brought books to children in remote villages.
+(Also available in Spanish.) ■ Dragons Love Tacos (Adam Rubin) When a little boy discovers that dragons like to eat tacos, he decides to host a taco party for them.
 But if a fire-breathing dragon accidentally gets a bite of spicy salsa, look out!
-A silly story by Adam Rubin about a dragon party that turns into a disaster.
-Just a Second In just 1 second, a bumblebee flaps its wings 100 times and the earth travels $18\frac{1}{2}$ miles.
-Steve Jenkins's nonfiction book will help your child think about time in fascinating ways.
-She'll also discover different methods of measuring time. ■ Bedtime Is Canceled Maggie and her brother write their parents an official-looking note: "Bedtime is canceled."
+A silly story about a dragon party that turns into a disaster.

+- Just a Second (Steve Jenkins) In just 1 second, a bumblebee flaps its wings 100 times and the earth travels $18\frac{1}{2}$ miles.
+This nonfiction book will help your child think about time in fascinating ways.
+She'll also discover different methods of measuring time. - Bedtime Is Canceled (Cece Meng) Maggie and her brother write their parents an official-looking note: "Bedtime is canceled."
 Somehow, the note blows out the window, lands in a newspaper office, and ends up in a headline.
-Soon, bedtime really is canceled, and exhausted children quickly 1222Z discover the importance of sleep.
-A nice read-aloud by Cece Meng.
-Trenton Catholic Acad-Lower School Mrs. Anne Reap, Principal Time for a story Want to spend time with your youngster, build her reading skills, and help her learn to love books?
+Soon, bedtime really is canceled, and exhausted children quickly discover the importance of sleep.
+Time for a story Want to spend time with your youngster, build her reading skills, and help her learn to love books?
 You can do all three when you read aloud to her.
 Here are some suggestions.
 Read regularly Try to read to your child every day.
 You might aim for 10-15 minutes of bedtime reading for a peaceful end to the day.
 Bring along a book, and read to her during a sibling's sports practice.
 Or curl up together with a book when you get home from work.

 Your youngster may want to hear old favorites again and again.
 Use your turn for new titles and variety (nonfiction, poetry).
 Let her participate Ask your child to turn the pages while you read.
 Also, she can finish sentences that rhyme or fill in words she knows.
-Writing that makes sense Go slowly so she has time to understand the story and look at the illustrations.
-She'll enjoy read-aloud time more if she plays an active role. ent characters (a high, squeaky voice for horse).
+Go slowly so she has time to understand the story and look at the illustrations.
+She'll enjoy read-aloud time more if she You can use different voices for different characters (a high, squeaky voice for a mouse or a deep, booming voice for a horse).
 Or substitute your youngster's name for the main character's name, and use family members' names for other characters.
-Note: You don't have to be an expert reader-your child will love it when you read aloud because it's you.♥

-When a child first learns to write, his stories may not always make sense to others.
+Note: You don't have to be an expert reader-your child will love it when you read aloud because it's you.♥ Writing that makes sense When a child first learns to write, his stories may not always make sense to others.
 Help his writing flow logically with these two ideas.
+1. Even if your youngster isn't writing sentences yet, he can tell you stories.
+As he describes the new class pet or something funny that happened at lunch, you can jot down his tale.

-- 1. Let him read his stories to you.
-Ask questions to encourage him to add information ("What did you do with your friends at recess?") or to clear up a confusing part ("Who said, 'Let's go home'-you, or your brother?"). - 2.
-Even if he isn't writing sentences yet, he can tell you stories.
-He might describe the new class pet or something funny that happened at lunch.
-He'll practice relating events in a logical order, and that can help when he puts his thoughts and ideas down on paper.♥
+2. Let your child read his stories to you.
+Ask questions to encourage him to add information ("What did you do with your friends at recess?") or to clear up a confusing part ("Who said, 'Let's go home'-you, or your brother?").♥